Enterprise AI Vendor Evaluation: Designing Structured Scorecards

 A weighted total score is not sufficient on its own to determine vendor selection.
 Some dimensions carry minimum threshold requirements that cannot be compensated for by high scores elsewhere.

-Governance capability, in particular, should carry a minimum threshold.
-A vendor that scores below a defined minimum on audit logging, data residency, or model update disclosure should not advance to selection regardless of how well it scores on functional capability or commercial terms.
+Governance capability often carries minimum thresholds in structured evaluations.
+Organisations commonly treat weaknesses in areas such as audit logging, data residency, or model update disclosure as factors that may outweigh strengths elsewhere.
 Governance gaps compound over time in ways that a lower licence price or cleaner interface does not offset.

-The organisation should define minimum thresholds for each dimension before scoring begins, and should treat a score below the threshold on a critical dimension as a disqualifying result — not a factor to be averaged away.
+Minimum thresholds for each dimension are typically defined before scoring begins.
+A score below the threshold on a critical dimension is treated as a disqualifying result, not a factor to be averaged away.

 From Scorecard to Selection